 - a keen interest in politics and current affairs

 - good written communication skills - for writing concise, coherent reports and presenting complex information to different audiences

-- excellent research skills, both quantitative and qualitative - for gathering, sifting and evaluating large quantities of information and select evidence
+- excellent research skills, both quantitative and qualitative - for gathering, sifting and evaluating large quantities of information

 - critical thinking skills - in order to analyse evidence and draw reliable conclusions to inform decision making